benfjackson/EuroJournal/Poland/Krakow.md

 Before we journey to the south of Poland however, we must detour to Berlin.
 In Berlin I went on a six day bender, sampling the wide variety of elixirs, magic powders, tiny runestones and herbal remedies that the magical city and its inhabitants had to offer.
 Despite this excitement, the most intense comedown I suffered from the ever potent and intoxicating oxytocin.
 The primal brain treats the abandonment of a group of friends as seriously as death itself - for our ancestors the former would almost certainly lead to the latter.
-Upon leaving my fiesta friends (and someone I had a flicker of a romance with), I was approached by regret's executioner.
+Upon leaving my fiesta friends (and someone I had a flicker of a romance with), I was approached by the whispering critic.

 I had run from Berlin to Prague, a notoriously beautiful city